Collect Tab

 - Shows the directory in which the image will be

 saved.
-Note that only directory paths starting with "/data" are allowed.
+Only directory paths starting with "/data" are allowed.
+When

 |